Preparing Your Car for Transport

 - Take pictures of the car.
 These pictures should cover all angles of the car and close-up shots of cosmetic damages.
 Be sure to date all the pictures.

 - Remove All personal belongings from the vehicle.
 Leave all standard car equipment, including the spare tire and jack.
 However, remove all covers, including spare tire covers, hubcaps, and grill covers.

 - Remove anything that can snap or fall off.
 This includes radio antennas, bikes, luggage, or ski racks.
-If you have a convertible vehicle, make sure the top is secure in place.
+If you have a convertible vehicle, ensure the top is secure.
 Specialty items such as fog lights, ground effects, and spoilers should be secured or removed.